ericelliott/rtype/README.md

 }
 ```

-Obviusly, merging incompatible interfaces is also invalid:
+Obviously, merging incompatible interfaces is also invalid:

 ```js
 // Invalid!